rafaeltmbr/serial-monitor/README.md

 ### performance
 - [x] Implement the window technique in order to support big log lists (i.e. lists with 50+ logs).
-- [ ] Render logs at a fixed rate to prevent crashing on high speed incoming data.
+- [x] Render logs at a fixed rate to prevent crashing on high speed incoming data.
+- [ ] Improve search performance by searching small log blocks on each render.